In addition to the films and television shows, there have been many amazing Star Wars books that expand the scope of the universe.

 Dark Disciple (Canon)

 Asajj Ventress was one of the most complex characters that were introduced in The Clone Wars.
-Asajj Ventress, the Nightsister as well as the Sith assassin was Dooku’s apprentice prior to falling from favor.
-She would have a a new direction when she became she became a Bounty Hunter.
+Asajj Ventress, the Nightsister as well as the Sith assassin was Dooku’s apprentice prior to falling from favour.
+She would have a new direction when she became she became a Bounty Hunter.

 The end of the animated show indicated that her story wasn’t completed.
 The author Christie Golden does a great job in wrapping up the story of Ventress by revealing her shocking love story with Jedi Quinlan Vos as well as an unforgettable final fight against the dark forces.

 The High Republic: Light Of The Jedi (Canon)

 The High Republic is an exciting new initiative from Lucasfilm’s Lucasfilm publishing department that has enabled gifted writers to explore a new phase of The Star Wars galaxy.
 Light Of The Jedi is the first major novel in the series, and it beautifully establishes the general premise of the narrative arc.

 Charles Soule has created a novel and enigmatic story that definitely introduces a variety of new concepts and ideas into the game.
 In the midst of the Golden Age of the Republic and the Jedi, A major disaster occurs, bringing the entire galaxy into complete chaos.